School of Architecture and Built Environment

 Bachelor of Architecture, B.Arch

 The five-year Bachelor of Architecture program is a professional degree structured with required courses and electives that provide thorough professional preparation as well as opportunities for study in the liberal arts and advanced study in architecture.
-The Tulane School of Architecture is committed to design excellence and social responsibility and the B.Arch curriculum developed by the faculty provides a strong core foundation in design, history/theory, and building technologies with opportunities for research and travel in the upper years.
-This degree is accredited by the National Architectural Accrediting Board.
+The Tulane School of Architecture and Built Environment is committed to design excellence and social responsibility and the B.Arch curriculum developed by the faculty provides a strong core foundation in design, history/theory, and building technologies with opportunities for research and travel in the upper years.
+This degree is accredited by the National Architectural Accrediting Board (NAAB).

 Bachelor of Science in Architecture, BSA